 Before joining KKR, Mr. Gilhuly worked in the mergers and acquisitions group of Merrill Lynch Capital Markets in New York.

 Mr. Gilhuly graduated from Duke University Magna Cum Laude with a B.A. in History and Economics in 1982.
 He received an M.B.A. from the Graduate School of Business, Stanford University, where he was an Arjay Miller Scholar.

-Mr. Gilhuly has been on over 25 corporate boards and is currently a member of the boards of directors of Alfresco, Avalara, Demandbase, Exaro III, and MetricStream.
+Mr. Gilhuly has been on over 25 corporate boards and is currently a member of the boards of directors of Avalara, Demandbase, Elastic Path Software, Exaro III, Legrand SA and MetricStream.
 He is also a trustee emeritus of the California Academy of Sciences.

-A resident of Woodside, CA, Mr. Gilhuly and his wife, Karen, have four children including one currently attending Duke and two who recently graduated from Duke.
+A resident of Woodside, CA, Mr. Gilhuly and his wife, Karen, have four children, three of whom are graduates of Duke.

 Mr. Gilhuly was elected to the Duke University Board of Trustees in 2013.
-He currently serves on the Executive Committee and the Business and Finance Committee.
+He currently serves on the Executive Committee, Resources Committee, Governance Committee, and the Advancing Duke Science and Technology Task Force.
 He has also been a member of the board of the Duke Management Company since 2006 and its Chairman since 2014.